April 2025

 Bettina Keil-Steentjes

-Fig. 1: front bow of the sideways saddle; fig. 2: reconstruction of the sideways saddle; fig. 3: terracotta figurine with sideways saddle; fig.4: antler plates of the second saddle with interlacing pattern (Photos: Harald Krause, Museum Erding).
+Fig. 1: front bow of the sideways saddle; fig. 2: reconstruction of the sideways saddle; fig. 3: in the sideways saddle, both legs of the rider are on one side of the mount; fig.4: antler plates of the second saddle with interlacing pattern (Photos: Harald Krause, Museum Erding).

 References: